Join us for an adventure in flavor!

 Serving Suggestions

 With meat, veggies and starch, meatball stew is a hardy meal all on its own.
-That being said, we love some biscuits or nice crusty bread on the side to mop up all that savory gravy.
+That being said, I love some biscuits or nice crusty bread on the side to mop up all that savory gravy.

 It’s also great over mashed potatoes, egg noodles, or steamed rice.